-Smoothie bowls are a delicious breakfast, lunch, or snack and really easy to make.
+Smoothie bowls are a delicious breakfast, lunch, or snack and are really easy to make.
 We especially like them when it’s hot in the summer since we often add frozen fruit and this makes the food quite cold.
 In winter we usually let the fruit defrost before using it.
+Today we’ll share a recipe for a mango smoothie bowl.
 You can add all kinds of products on top, we usually add some extra fruit, nuts, seeds, or granola.

 🍽 1-2 portions